Azure/api-management-self-hosted-gateway-ingress/Ingress-only/readme.md

 ```

 ### Testing HTTP calls
-Now that we have everything configured, let's make HTTP call.
-Using external IP address `40.125.75.211` in the case above:
+Now that we have everything configured, let's make an HTTP call.
+Using an external IP address `40.125.75.211` in the case above:
 ```
 > curl http://40.125.75.211/echo/hello/ingress
 {